-Prerequisites: CHEM 1211K Principles of Chemistry I. Precalculus as a prerequisite or co-requisite is highly recommended.
+Prerequisites: CHEM 1211K Principles of Chemistry I and Lab.
+Precalculus as a prerequisite or co-requisite is highly recommended.
 Second course in a two-semester sequence covering the fundamental principles and applications of chemistry designed for science majors.
 Laboratory exercises supplement the lecture material.

 COMM 1100 Human Communication (3-0-3)

 This course is a broad approach to oral communication skills including intrapersonal, interpersonal, small group, and public speaking.
 Students in this course will be expected to participate in discussions on a frequent basis, take 12 short online quizzes, complete a variety of unit assignments and take a proctored final exam.

 CSCI 1301 Computer Science I (4-0-4)

 An introduction to computer science with coverage of algorithmic foundations, hardware concepts, and introductory programming in Java.
 Specific topics include data storage, data manipulation, and data abstractions.
 Programming concepts covered are algorithm design, primitive data types, and expressions, loops, modular programming, conditional execution, program logic, and arrays.

 ECON 2105 Principles of Macroeconomics is the study of how the economy, as a whole, functions.
 The course is intended to introduce students to concepts that will enable them to understand and analyze economic aggregates and evaluate economic policies.